sweetverbs/SupermarketCheckoutKataSwift/README.md

 Supermarket Checkout Kata
 =========================

-This is a short retrospective, covering the decisions made in writing the Supermarket Checkout kata and how they affected the final code.
+This README contains a short retrospective, covering the decisions made in writing the Supermarket Checkout kata and how they affected the final code.

 Representing Prices
 -------------------